Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Data and Task Evaluation

 \subsection{MUlti-DIffusion (MUDI) Challenge Data}

-Data used in section~\ref{mudi:sec} are images from 5 in-vivo human subjects, and are publicly available \cite{mudidata}, and was acquired with the state-of-the-art ZEBRA sequence \cite{hutter2018}.
-Diffusion-relaxation MRI has a 6D acquisition parameter space $ A \subset \mathbb{R}^{6} $: echo time (TE), inversion time (TI), b-value, and b-vector directions in 3 dimensions: $ b_{x},b_{y},b_{z} $.
-Data has $ 2.5mm $ isotropic resolution and field-of-view $ 220 \times 230 \times 140 mm $ and resulted in 5 3D bran images with $ \bar{C} = 1344 $ measurements/channels, which here are unique diffusion- $ T2^{*} $ and $ T1 $- weighting contrasts.
+Data used in tables~\ref{mudi_all_1:table}, \ref{mudi_all_SFS:table} are images from five in-vivo human subjects, and are publicly available \cite{mudidata}, and was acquired with the state-of-the-art ZEBRA sequence \cite{hutter2018}.
+This diffusion-relaxation MRI dataset has a 6D acquisition parameter space $ \textbf{d}^{i} \in \mathbb{R}^{6} $: echo time (TE), inversion time (TI), b-value, and b-vector directions in 3 dimensions: $ b_{x},b_{y},b_{z} $.
+Data has 2.5mm isotropic resolution and field-of-view $ 220 \times 230 \times 140 \text{mm} $ and resulted in 5 3D brain volumes (i.e. images) with $ \bar{C} = 1344 $ measurements/channels, which here are unique diffusion- $ T2^{*} $ and $ T1 $- weighting contrasts.
 More information is in \cite{hutter2018,pizzolato2020}.
 Each subject has an associated brain mask, after removing outlier voxels resulted in $ 104520, 110420, 105743, 132470, 105045 $ voxels for respective subjects $ 11,12,13,14,15 $.
-For the experiment in table~\ref{mudi_all_2:table}, we followed the original MUDI challenge \cite{pizzolato2020} and took subjects $ 11,12,13 $ as the training and validation set, and subjects $ 14,15 $ as the unseen test set, where $ 90\%-10 \% $ of the training/validation set voxels are respectively, for training and validation.
+For the experiment in table~\ref{mudi_all_1:table} we follow \cite{blumberg2022} and perform 5-fold cross validation on the 5 subjects.
+For the experiment in table~\ref{mudi_all_SFS:table}, we followed the original challenge \cite{pizzolato2020} and took subjects $ 11,12,13 $ as the training and validation set, and subjects $ 14,15 $ as the unseen test set, where $ 90\%-10 \% $ of the training/validation set voxels are respectively, for training and validation.